Demandflow/301-redirector/README.md

 - **CSV Import**: Import URLs directly from Screaming Frog CSV exports.
 - **Smart Matching**: Automatically identifies exact URL matches between old and new sites.
 - **Intelligent URL Selection**: Dropdown autocomplete for selecting target URLs from your new site, ensuring redirects only point to valid pages.
-- **URL Filtering**: Automatically excludes URLs with 301 or 404 status codes.
+- **URL Filtering**: Automatically excludes URLs with 301, 404, or 502 status codes from both old and new site imports.
 - **Bulk Management**: Quickly check or uncheck multiple URLs at once.
 - **Visual Feedback**: Clear visual cues for matched, unmatched, and mapped URLs.
 - **CSV Export**: Generate a clean CSV with source and target URLs for implementing redirects.